When I used to do the Daily UI challenge, I worked on a challenge where I designed a yacht chartering app:

 - If you rent out a yacht, that’s called “chartering”.
 Charter price isn’t determined alone on how good the yacht is.
-The food, service and crew also contributes to this.
-Crew should be top notch, polite, can communicate clearly and be good at service.
+The food, service, and crew also contribute to this.
+Crew should be top-notch, polite, can communicate clearly, and be good at service.

 - To fully book your yacht, you’ll need to market a specific niche.
-You can market your yacht for snorkeling, or water sports like jet skiing and kite surfing.
-Some yachts are marketed for scuba diving, and others are just meant for slow cruises and island hopping.
+You can market your yacht for snorkeling or water sports like jet skiing and kite surfing.
+Others market their yachts for scuba diving, some for slow cruises and island hopping.

-- Online Yacht listings are usually outdated, so you’ll need a yacht broker to find a yacht, and a yacht surveyor (with an engineering background) to check it out if it’s good.
+- Online Yacht listings are usually outdated, so you’ll need a yacht broker to find a yacht, and a yacht surveyor (with an engineering background) to check it out if it’s okay.

-Youtube has an excellent channel called “YachtsforSale” that really gets you a sneak peek of the yacht world..
-That same youtube channel, endorsed a website called Yatco.com, despite not being sponsored and being it’s competitor.
+Youtube has an excellent channel called “YachtsforSale” that gets you a sneak peek of the yachting world..
+That same youtube channel, endorsed a website called Yatco.com, despite not being sponsored and being its competitor.
 So I checked it out, and I saw this 2.5MUSD yacht.